TheTeasel/UnityDOTween_Menus/README.md

 ### Welcome to Teasel's Unity Menu Collection
 This project contains examples of menu for a Unity project.
 All these menus are animated using DOTween.

 _Note: I had to limit the FPS for the previews.
-This looks way niceer in Unity_
+This looks way nicer in Unity_

 ### Menu previews